The short answer

 What does the Bible say about curses?

 You might say that all of this sounds un-Christian, but the reality is that curses are frequently mentioned and discussed all throughout the text of scripture.
-Depending on the translation, the words “curse”, “cursed”, and “cursing” come up over 160 times in the Bible.
-Curses, being cursed, and putting curses on people comes up in many different contexts, but there is one important common denominator among all of them, which is an implicit understanding that speech has power to effect the physical world.
+Depending on the translation, the words “curse,” “cursed,” and “cursing” come up over 160 times in the Bible.
+Curses, being cursed, and putting curses on people appears in many different contexts, but there is one common denominator among all of them, which is an implicit understanding that speech has power to effect the physical world.

 St. Paul warns the early church about engaging in this kind of practice.
 In his letter to the Romans he addresses this practice directly.
 He writes, “Bless those who persecute you; bless and do not curse them” (Rom 12:14).
 This is in the same spirit as Jesus’ admonitions to “love your enemies, do good to those who hate you” (Luke 6:27, see also Matt 5:43-48).
-In Christianity, the love of God is poured out onto everyone, and so we who are trying to be like God likewise need to pour out that love on everyone we meet, regardless of how they treat us.
-It is, in some sense a “normal” reaction to say a bad word to someone when they’re rude to you.
-This includes pronouncing bad speech with the hope (or the intention) that your evil words produce evil in someone else’s life.
+In Christianity, the love of God is poured out onto everyone, so we who are trying to be like God need to pour out our love on everyone we meet, regardless of how they treat us.

 Is cursing a sin?

 To do evil to others, especially to wish evil on others and try to cause them harm, is therefore obviously sinful!
-And this isn’t merely an old idea.
-There’s a 20th century Christian monk named St. Paisios spoke at length that curses are real and have real power.
-He writes,
+And the sinfulness of cursing isn’t merely an old idea.
+A 20th century Christian monk named St. Paisios argued at length that curses are real and have real power.
+He wrote,

 “A curse works when injustice is involved.
 If someone, for example, deceives a person who is suffering or does him harm and that person curses the wrongdoer, then not only the wrongdoer but even his kindred may be adversely affected.
 In other words, when I harm someone and that person curses me, the curse will be effective.
 God allows for this to happen in the same way that He allows, for example, for someone to kill a person.”